Mississippi agency ex-leader pleads guilty in welfare fraud

 In federal court, John Davis pleaded guilty to one count of conspiracy and one count of theft from programs receiving federal funds.
 In state court a short time later, he pleaded guilty to five counts of conspiracy and 13 counts of fraud against the government.

-Davis, 54, was an influential figure in a scandal that has produced criminal charges against several people, including pro wrestler Ted DiBiase, known as the “million dollar man.”
+Davis, 54, was an influential figure in a scandal that has snared several people, including pro wrestler Ted DiBiase, known as the ”million dollar man,” whose Christian ministry was ordered to repay more than $720,000 in misspent welfare money.
 The scandal also has raised questions about retired NFL quarterback Brett Favre and former Mississippi Gov. Phil Bryant.

 As leader of the Mississippi Department of Human Services, Davis had direct control of federal funds that were channeled to pet projects such as a new volleyball arena at the university where Favre’s daughter played the sport.